 Scalp folliculitis is a skin condition affecting the scalp and causes hair follicles to become irritated and inflamed.
-So that you are entirely aware of what purpose the hair follicle serves, it holds each strand of hair to the scalp.
+So that you are entirely aware of the hair follicle’s purpose, it holds each strand of hair to the scalp.
 At the base of the hair follicle is where the hair begins to grow.
 And this growth cycle stretches over five years.
 Folliculitis can happen wherever hair grows but essentially regularly occur on the scalp, is harmless, and can affect people at any age.

 Types of scalp folliculitis

-There are several types of scalp folliculitis ranging from superficial to deep.
+There are several types of scalp folliculitis ranging from superficial to profound.

-Superficial folliculitis is categorized as an affecting part of a hair follicle and usually includes yeast and bacterial infection breakouts.
+Superficial folliculitis is an affecting part of a hair follicle and usually includes yeast and bacterial infection breakouts.
 Listed below are three different kinds.

 - Staphylococcus aureus- This is a bacterium that is displayed in pustule form.
 It shows up on the skin and usually does not present a problem until it has entered the body through broken skin.